fserb/canvas2D/spec/layers.md

 ctx.endLayer();
 ```

 To give a clear message to web developers, and make sure web sites do not start depending on degenerate API uses, all APIs directly accessing the canvas bitmap pixels while layers are opened must throw an exception or returned a failed promise.
-Examples APIs are:
+Example APIs are:

 Raises an exception:
  - `CanvasRenderingContext2D.drawImage(canvas, 0, 0);`  (reading pixels from `canvas`).